Kinesiology, Health and Sport Studies

 HPE 6430 Physical Activity Assessment in Special Populations Cr.
 3

 Appropriate and accurate selection, administration and interpretation of assessment results for adapted physical education purposes.
 Includes use of assessment results to design effective adapted physical education programs and participate in the IEP process.
-Offered Fall.
+Offered Yearly.

 Restriction(s): Enrollment limited to students in the College of Education.